MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

     > - For more information on learning how to create a manifest.json, see [Reference: Manifest schema for Microsoft Teams](../../../resources/schema/manifest-schema.md).

 1. Open the `manifest.json` file
-1. Add the following code snippet to the manifest file to add the new property:
+1. Add the following code snippet to the app manifest file to add the new property:

     ```json
     "webApplicationInfo":